netdata/blog/content/posts/open-source-contributions.md

 Clarity is paramount in your `CONTRIBUTING.md` document.
 Upon reading this document, potential contributors should `1)` be able to self-select their skill level according to your definitions, `2)` know where to look next to create their first contribution, and `3)` feel as though they can meaningfully help the project move forward.

-You might feel like you're micromanaging, but you're actually building efficiency and clarity into the onboarding process.
+You might feel like you're micromanaging, but you're building efficiency and clarity into the onboarding process.
 Everyone is on limited time, and a good `CONTRIBUTING.md` document makes sure people can get started as seamlessly as possible.

-### Tell people their issue matters, even if you can't fix it

-The worst look for an open-source project: A graveyard of ignored issues from users.

-Most visitors assume the maintainer doesn't care about their users or the project is dead.

-When someone requests a feature for your project, it's because they have a certain amount of passion for it.
-They want it to be better.
-They think it could be more powerful and useful for more people, but their requests are often misguided.
-Maybe it's outside the scope of your project, or is too complex to handle.
-Maybe it's just a bad idea.

-As Hacker News user marknadal [writes](https://news.ycombinator.com/user?id=marknadal):

-> But the people who [write] "Why isn't this written in X language?" or "Here's a PR to turn tabs into spaces" are honestly well-intended but naive and short-sighted.

-As a busy maintainer, it's tempting to ignore these types of issues or PRs, but doing so ensures that user's passion never translates into contribution.
-Whatever passion remains will fizzle out and they'll move elsewhere.
-Instead, consider pointing them to the documentation that explains the code around their issue (you have good documentation, right?) and you might be able to inspire them to do pitch in without having to address their issue directly.
+{{< figure src="/img/open-source-contributions_community-standards.png" alt="A screenshot of the contributor popup on GitHub" position="center" style="border-radius: 4px;" caption="GitHub even gives you an easy way to track your progress in developing these contributor-friendly resources!" captionPosition="center" >}}

+### Don't expect people to fix what *you* need

+Just because you've outlined parts of your project in need of work in your `CONTRIBUTING.md` document doesn't mean people will come flocking to fix your requests.
+Instead, they're much more likely to seek out solutions to *their* problems and specific use cases.

+A Netdata user who wants to track real-time weather data from a Raspberry Pi in their backyard won't have much interest in [collecting more Varnish metrics](https://github.com/netdata/netdata/issues/6169), despite us wanting precisely that.
+But they may be interested in writing a new [collector](https://docs.netdata.cloud/collectors/) to gather more data from their sensors.

+> Remember: The user's needs drive contributions—not just their passion.

 ### Tag specific issues with 'good first issue'